 The County chose to use DBO project delivery to secure substantial benefits for its customers, including timely, efficient and cost-effective scheduling, optimal risk allocation, competitive design selection, clear assignment of performance responsibility to a single contracting entity, long-term O&M efficiencies, cost savings beyond any that could have been expected with traditional DBB project delivery.
 In 2010, the County awarded the contract to CH2M (now Jacobs), which devised an innovative treatment process that uses dissolved air flotation (DAF) as primary clarification and 5‐stage Bardenpho wastewater treatment enhanced with step-feed capabilities, followed by deep-tank secondary clarification, The odor control solution, which consists of two separate systems—a centralized odor control biofilter system and a dual-bed carbon absorption system—offers low lifecycle cost and exceptional performance.

 The ANWRF project began operation in 2014.
 Overall safety performance has been excellent, with only a single recordable incident in over 825,000 hours of operation The contract amount was $164 million—almost a third (32%) lower than the budget cap of $240 million.
-CH2M will operate the facility for 20 years.
+CH2M (now Jacobs) will operate the facility for 20 years.
 The site layout allows room to expand to accommodate future population growth of Pima County.